Second Kurz government

-The Second Kurz government (Zweite Bundesregierung Kurz or Kurz II for short) was the 33rd Government of Austria.
+The Second Kurz government (Zweite Bundesregierung Kurz or Kurz II for short) was the 33rd government of Austria.
 Led by Sebastian Kurz as chancellor and Werner Kogler as vice-chancellor, it was sworn in by President Alexander Van der Bellen on 7 January 2020.
 It was officially dissolved and succeeded by the Schallenberg government on 11 October 2021.

-This government represents many firsts.
-Headed by a former chancellor who had been ousted in a parliamentary vote of no confidence and made a comeback by winning the 2019 legislative election, it marks an alliance of a centre-right Austrian People's Party (ÖVP) with the centre-left The Greens as junior partner in the national government; it was the only such coalition in Europe until June 2020.
-It also features a majority of female cabinet members.
-Chancellor Kurz himself is the youngest member of his own government and the youngest chief executive of any of the European Union's member states for the second time.
-The new political alliance is closely watched in Europe, especially in neighbouring Germany, as it could become the prototype for a new type of politics in which ascendant conservatives make common cause with green parties to tackle climate change, which has become a salient concern of voters.
+This government represented many firsts.
+Headed by a former chancellor who had been ousted in a parliamentary vote of no confidence and made a comeback by winning the 2019 legislative election, it marked an alliance of a centre-right Austrian People's Party (ÖVP) with the centre-left The Greens as junior partner in the national government; it was the only such coalition in Europe until June 2020.
+It also featured a majority of female cabinet members.
+Chancellor Kurz himself was the youngest member of his own government and the youngest chief executive of any of the European Union's member states for the second time.
+The new political alliance was closely watched in Europe, especially in neighbouring Germany, as it could become the prototype for a new type of politics in which ascendant conservatives make common cause with green parties to tackle climate change, which has become a salient concern of voters.

 The Second Kurz government succeeded the Bierlein government, a nonpartisan caretaker administration installed on 3 June 2019 to run Austria following the collapse of the First Kurz government in the wake of the Ibiza affair involving its coalition partner, the far-right Freedom Party (FPÖ).
 The termination of the coalition of Kurz's party with the FPÖ was followed by a vote of no confidence in Parliament and snap election in which voter support for the FPÖ dropped sharply and support for the Greens surged to nearly 14%, its highest level ever.
 The ÖVP emerged victorious with 37% of the popular vote.
 Although the ÖVP won the election, it did not achieve a parliamentary majority in the National Council and therefore had to look for a junior coalition partner.

 History

 Demographics

-The Second Kurz government is the first government in Austrian history in which women constitute the majority; it is also the youngest on average.
+The Second Kurz government was the first government in Austrian history in which women constitute the majority; it was also the youngest on average.
 Sebastian Kurz reclaimed the distinction of being the youngest head of government in Europe, aged 33.
-The youthfulness of the government also mirrors a younger electorate, Austria having lowered the voting age to 16, the lowest in Europe.
+The youthfulness of the government also mirrored a younger electorate, Austria having lowered the voting age to 16, the lowest in Europe.

-The Second Kurz government includes one cabinet member who is not a native Austrian, but came to the country as a refugee when she was a child, an element of personal biography she shares with President Alexander Van der Bellen.
+The Second Kurz government included one cabinet member who is not a native Austrian, but came to the country as a refugee when she was a child, an element of personal biography she shares with President Alexander Van der Bellen.